Michelle Obama

-Raised on the South Side of Chicago, Obama is a graduate of Princeton University and Harvard Law School.
-In her early legal career, she worked at the law firm Sidley Austin where she met Barack Obama.
-She subsequently worked in nonprofits and as the associate dean of Student Services at the University of Chicago as well as the vice president for Community and External Affairs of the University of Chicago Medical Center.
-Michelle married Barack in 1992, and together they have two daughters.
+Born in Chicago and raised on the South Side of the city, Obama is a graduate of Princeton University and Harvard Law School.
+In her early legal career, she worked at the law firm Sidley Austin where she met her future husband.
+She subsequently worked in nonprofits and as the associate dean of student services at the University of Chicago.
+Later, she served as vice president for community and external affairs of the University of Chicago Medical Center.
+Michelle married Barack in 1992, and they have two daughters.

-Obama campaigned for her husband's presidential bid throughout 2007 and 2008, delivering a keynote address at the 2008 Democratic National Convention.
-She has subsequently delivered acclaimed speeches at the 2012, 2016, and 2020 conventions.
-As first lady, Obama served as a role model for women and worked as an advocate for poverty awareness, education, nutrition, physical activity, and healthy eating.
-She supported American designers and was considered a fashion icon.
+Obama campaigned for her husband's 2008 and 2012 presidential campaigns.
+She was the first African-American woman to serve as first lady.
+As first lady, Obama worked as an advocate for poverty awareness, education, nutrition, physical activity, and healthy eating.
+She has written four books, including her New York Times best-selling memoir Becoming (2018) and The Light We Carry (2022).

-After her husband's presidency, Obama's influence has remained high.
-In 2020, Obama topped Gallup's poll of the most admired woman in America for the third year running.
+After leaving office, Obama ranked first in the Gallup poll for the most admired woman in the United States for three straight years.
+She holds significant cultural influence and continues to advocate for voter participation in elections.
+She has also pivoted to launching successful media ventures.